ingowald/pbrt-parser/README.md

 -----------------

 - `loopsubdiv` shapes are still ignored.

+- `curve` is currently a single shape type; would make senes to split into FlatCurve, CylinderCurve, etc.

 - some models use camera space for object definitions - this isn't supported yet.

 A Brief History of this Project